Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 1

+### Day 19: February 19, 2025

+Spent 10+ hours trying to fix the Go backend, but it was a frustrating loop of errors, misconfigurations, and unexpected issues.

+**Issues Faced:**

+- API endpoints were misaligned with frontend specs.
+- `word_groups.json` was not loading properly.
+- The database was not resetting correctly, causing duplicate/missing data.
+- Groups were not being linked correctly to words.
+- Pagination was broken, doubling the total word count.
+- Study activities were inconsistent, and some APIs didn't return expected data.
+- Error handling was unreliable across endpoints.

+**Attempts to Fix:**

+- Tried multiple prompts to get AI assistance, but fixes kept breaking other parts.
+- Verified JSON file loading and checked mappings.
+- Investigated test failures but couldn't fully resolve database contamination.
+- Considered a full rebuild instead of debugging endlessly.

+**Outcome:**

+💀 Got nowhere.
+The codebase is too messy—decided to create a new branch and start fresh rather than continue patching.
+Tomorrow, I'll focus on rebuilding the backend properly from the frontend + backend specs instead of fixing bad code.

+**Lessons Learned:**

+I've noticed that AI coding assistants often take you in circles—they apply quick fixes without fully understanding the deeper structural issues.
+I knew this, but I let it happen anyway, hoping for an easy path forward.
+Instead, I spent hours debugging patches that just introduced new problems.
+Sometimes, it's better to step back and rebuild from a solid foundation rather than trying to fix something that's fundamentally broken.

 ### Day 18: February 17, 2025

 Today was a lighter day compared to yesterday's intense backend work.
-I finalized the **HagXwon logo**—both the **modern version and the color variations**—and I’m happy with how they turned out.
-I also spent time watching the backend testing video, and that’s when I realized I **completely forgot to implement the dashboard.** That hit hard because I thought I was done with backend, and now I have to go back and add it.
+I finalized the **HagXwon logo**—both the **modern version and the color variations**—and I'm happy with how they turned out.
+I also spent time watching the backend testing video, and that's when I realized I **completely forgot to implement the dashboard.** That hit hard because I thought I was done with backend, and now I have to go back and add it.

 Aside from that, I started drafting an **opinion piece on AI's Ouroboric Knowledge Loop** looking at how AI models are feeding off their own outputs and what that means for the future of knowledge generation.
-The piece isn’t finished yet, but I spent some time researching and structuring my thoughts.
+The piece isn't finished yet, but I spent some time researching and structuring my thoughts.

 **Completed Work**